nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-09-13-upload_vulnerabilities.md

 We should be able to execute our payload via the **/admin** page.

-Remember that the form on the page executes files in the **/modules** directory, while our uploaded files are stored in the **/content** directory.
+Remember that the form on /admin executes files in the **/modules** directory, while our uploaded files are stored in the **/content** directory.
 Hence, a simple directory traversal is all we need in order to access our reverse shell file!

 We just need to input **'../content/CWS.jpg'** into the form: